Technically my title is misleading because paper towels come from forests not individual trees, but more on that below.

 - There’s no reason to use them if you have cloth.

-However, since she’s stating there’s no decent information out there how about some paper towel facts, let’s look at some.
+Now, since she’s stating there’s no decent information out there how about some paper towel facts, let’s look at some.

 What exactly are paper towels?